lshad003/woodfrog_snp_pipeline/README.md

 - `SAMPLE_ID` (unique sample identifier)

 - `FASTQ_PATH_WITH_R?` (path to FASTQ files using ? as a placeholder for 1 and 2)

+### 3. SNP Calling

+We performed SNP calling using `bcftools` on the CRAM-aligned reads against the `all_mags.fa` reference.

+All BAM/CRAM alignments were processed together using bcftools mpileup and bcftools call:

+- Script: `02_variant_call_combined.sh`

+- Output: Multi-sample VCF (`output/vcf_gz/all_samples.vcf.gz`)

+This ensures consistent variant representation across samples for downstream frequency calculations.